SEFSC/FATES-BLH-OtolithAgeing/Menhaden Scales Aging/Inference Script/readme.md

 # Inference Script
-Combines the contents of Chapter 1 - Data Preprocessing and Chapter 2 - Inference on Images into one python script you can run from terminal.
+Currently has 2 scripts, one for each of chapter one and chapter two.

+Scale_Raw_Image_Preprocessing.py is the script for preprocessing raw scale images in order to crop and pad around the scale of interest.
+There are also options for image normalization after cropping.

+Scale_Aging_Inference_Script_Image_Only.py is the script for inferencing on the cropped images based on a pretrained model.

+All scripts use the same configuration file, configurations.yml.

-The script can be run with the following console command:
+The scripts can be run with the following console commands:
 ```
+python Scale_Raw_Image_Preprocessing.py --config_path configurations.yml
-python Scale_Aging_Inference_Script_Image_Only.py <img_dir> <output_csv> <model_path>
+python Scale_Aging_Inference_Script_Image_Only.py --config_path configurations.yml
 ```